- SPPM10 Accident Prevention Responsibility

 IN SITUATIONS WHERE IMMINENT DANGER OR SERIOUS HAZARD(S) EXIST(S), ANY EMPLOYEE HAS THE AUTHORITY TO CEASE WORK UNTIL THE DANGER OR HAZARD HAS BEEN CONTROLLED.

-Directors ensure employees in their units adhere to State rules, WSU and departmental safety policy.
-Directors must coordinate and manage safety responsibilities with their supervisors and employees as appropriate to effectively implement safety policies.
+Chairs and Directors ensure employees in their units adhere to State rules, WSU, and departmental safety policies.
+Chairs and Directors must coordinate and manage safety responsibilities with their supervisors and employees as appropriate to effectively implement safety policies.
 Safety performance shall be specifically addressed in position descriptions and performance evaluations.

 - Administer the Safety Program for their unit.

-- Adopt this APP and provide input/revision as necessary to address/incorporate unique unit requirements while adhering to State rules.
+- Adopt this APP and provide input/revision as necessary to address and incorporate unique unit requirements while adhering to State rules.

-- Solicits input from subject matter experts ensuring Departmental policies are aligned with State requirements.
+- Solicit input from subject-matter experts ensuring Departmental policies are aligned with State requirements.

 - Ensure supervisors implement Department safety policies per this APP.